Underground Storage Tanks

 Inspection and Enforcement

-Annual facility inspections are mandated by State law and are performed by Fire Department Inspectors.
+Annual facility inspections are mandated by State law and are performed by LAFD Inspectors.
 These inspectors coordinate with UST facilities to schedule inspections when appropriate technical staff is available to inspect monitoring systems and other tank components.
+Please see the links below for document submission and notification requirements.

 Consolidated Permit Requirements for USTs